bakdata/faust-large-message-serializer/README.md

 A Faust Serializer that reads and writes records from and to S3 transparently.

-This serializer is compatible with its java version.
-See [here](https://github.com/bakdata/kafka-s3-backed-serde)
+This serializer is compatible with our [Kafka S3-backed SerDe](https://github.com/bakdata/kafka-s3-backed-serde) for Java.

-More about the inspiration and the use cases: https://medium.com/bakdata/processing-large-messages-with-kafka-streams-167a166ca38b
+Read more about it on our [blog](https://medium.com/bakdata/processing-large-messages-with-kafka-streams-167a166ca38b)

 # Getting Started